Xeltor/jellyfin-plugin-custom-tabs/README.md

 6. Save the settings.
 7. Force refresh your webpage (or app) and you should see your new sections instead of the original ones.

+### FAQ

+#### I've updated Jellyfin to latest version but I can't see the plugin available in the catalogue

+The likelihood is the plugin hasn't been updated for that version of Jellyfin and the plugins are strictly 1 version compatible.
+Please wait until an update has been pushed.
+If you can see the version number in the release assets then please make an issue, but if its not in the assets, please wait.
+I know Jellyfin has updated, I'll update when I can.

 ## Example

 <strong>Title: </strong>Requests